atan009/vimrc/README.md

 Vimrc :no_mouth::question:
 ----
 Vimrc is a file that allows user to configure personal setting in vim.
-It exists in the HOME directory in Unix.
+It exists in the `$HOME` directory in Unix.

 	cd
 	vim .vimrc